 Hi!
 After a few months of preparations for my year of solo travel around the world, It’s now time to start traveling! just like you, at one point I was looking into how to go travelling on a budget for a long time.

 If you are questioning this yourself you’re already on a good track.
-And I can tell you, travelling for a year or more is easy! there are so many resources nowadays to help us exlore the world!
+And I can tell you, travelling for a year or more is super easy! there are so many resources nowadays to help us explore the world!

 NOTE: This blog contains affiliate links to pages selling products and/or services, I may get a small commission if you make a purchase through these links at no extra cost for you.
 There’s no sponsored content on this blog.

 The most important thing you actually need to go travelling the world is just to bring down the invisible mental barriers we all have at some point.